kastnerc/totokos-backend/README.md

 - ### Order.js

-Quite a hefty model, it contains its date of creation, iots total price, its status, which can only be one of the four following: 'in process', 'ready', 'picked up', and 'cancelled'.
+Quite a hefty model, it contains its date of creation, its total price, its status, which can only be one of the four following: 'in process', 'ready', 'picked up', and 'cancelled'.
 If a reservation is made, the attribute turns to true, and a pickup date is scheduled to let the employees know of the delayed delivery.

 ![Screenshot 2024-11-15 204648](https://github.com/user-attachments/assets/183726de-4a46-4d17-b555-f43122d298db)